 Alleppey is one of the places that St. Thomas is said to have visited during his stint in South India for the propagation of Christianity.
 Also commendable is Kerala's effort to preserve what remains of the advent of Buddhism in the State.

 The religion started spreading its influence in Kerala even during the time of Buddha.
 Not much remains of its glorious past, but a glimpse can be had in the statue of Buddha (Karumadi Kuttan) carefully maintained in the city of Alleppey.

-One of the must-see places in Alleppey is Pathiramannal, a small strip of an island that will deliver more than the brochures claim it to be.
-Known for its diverse variety of migratory birds, Pathiramannal is home to a score of rare birds you may not sight again!
+One of the must-see places in Alleppey is Pathiramanal, a small strip of an island that will deliver more than the brochures claim it to be.
+Known for its diverse variety of migratory birds, Pathiramanal is home to a score of rare birds you may not sight again!

 This leg of your trip will edify whatever your experience of Kerala so far has been.
 Entrenched in the Vembanad Lake, this island will provide an excellent vista into the best of Alleppey's landscape.